 Emperor Taran the Terrible (1) the eternal ruler of the galaxy.
 This is the only character in the game who cannot opt in to the romance minigame.
 The Emperor rules through fear, not love.

-Earthlings (3) – a scientist, a politician, and an ace pilot.
+Earthlings (3) – a billionaire science entrepreneur, a celebrity journalist, and an ace pilot.
 They only have six hours to save the Earth!

-Nobles (12-24) members of the families who rule over one of the six subject worlds of Tarantium, and one or more of the tribute moons.
-Each family can have up to four players.
+Nobles (6+) members of the families who rule over one of the six subject worlds of Tarantium.
+Nobles are expert pilots and duelists, responsible for the military defence of their home world against meteor swarms and the covetous eyes of other nobles.
 All the families compete for imperial favour by rendering worthy tribute found in the hazardous wilderness regions of the seven worlds.
-The following four noble roles exist:

-Because there are a lot of gaming options at Wellycon, a small number of game roles will be available for people who only want to commit to three hours of the megagame.
-These roles will be in the Imperial Ministers and the Outlaws.
+Because there are a lot of gaming options at Wellycon, a small number of game roles will be available for people who only want to commit to a few hours hours of the megagame.
+These roles will be as Imperial Ministers or Outlaw Space Pirates.

 Constraints of the Pulp genre

 This megagame is based on the tropes of fictional genres, especially the pulp comics of the 1930s.
 Players will be able to attempt any plausible course of action, and Control will adjudicate the outcomes based on pulp principles established before the game and the current state of the game.
-There will, however, be no further reinforcements from Earth, invasions by space elves, or post 1945 technology.
+There will, however, be no further reinforcements from Earth, invasions by space elves, or “I Win” buttons.